 There are probably times you are being ignored…

-When I started typing about business email etiquette decades ago I actually advised that we should all respond to every email we receive.
-Those that are not clearly spam of course!
-Over the years I changed my view on that.
-Spammers have also become more creative and not as spammy — but they are still spam.
+When I started typing about business email etiquette decades ago, I advised that we should all respond to every email we receive.
+Those that are not spam, of course!

 So, when do I ignore emails?

-- When I receive sales-pitchy requests that do not apply to my specific niche.
+• When I receive sales-pitchy requests that do not apply to my specific niche.

-- After being helpful to a stranger and responding to questions only to receive a reply with no greeting, closing or thank you that contains more questions.
+• After being helpful to a stranger and responding to questions only to receive a reply with no greeting, closing, or thank you that contains more questions.

-I wrote a little rant article a couple years ago based on my frustration with receiving emails that were not pertinent to me: 5 Reasons Why Your Business Emails Receive No Replies.
+I wrote a little rant article a couple of years ago based on my frustration with receiving emails that were not pertinent to me: 5 Reasons Why Your Business Emails Receive No Replies.
 Those situations could apply to anyone.

 Ask to be Whitelisted